What Can I Do With a Sociology Degree?

 - Sales representatives

 - Marketing specialists

 These are just examples of career opportunities you could pursue with a bachelor's degree in sociology.
-Potential options grow even more if you get an advanced degree (or graduate degree), like a master’s degree or Ph.D.
+Potential career options grow even more if you get an advanced degree (or sociology graduate degree), like a master’s degree or Ph.D.
 Professors Blasdell, Corsino and Groggel point out that sociology majors often go on to advanced degrees in criminal justice, educational leadership, human resources, counseling, social work, public health/administration, law, and immigration.
-In other words, a sociology major can be a first step towards a number of graduate school programs, and not just in sociology.
+In other words, a sociology major can be a first step towards a number of graduate school programs, and not just in sociology programs.

 If these specific job titles and degrees aren’t enough to get you started, you could look for work with specific kinds of companies.
 For example, the North Central College professors said, “Nonprofit organizations and other foundations are often a good fit for sociology students who are well versed in using sociological analysis to better understand social problems and how to work toward positive social change.”
-You can research nonprofits in your area and see if they’re looking for qualified candidates who have interest in social issues, social change, social structure and human social interactions., and they may be able to find a place for you even without a distinct job opening.
+You can research nonprofits in your area and see if they’re looking for qualified candidates who have interest in social issues, social change, social structure and human social interactions., and they may be able to find a place for you even without a distinct sociology job opening.

 Skills for your CV